avishayt/enhancements/enhancements/installer/assisted-installer-in-cluster.md

 Some REST APIs need to be exposed in addition to the Kubernetes-native APIs described below.
 * Download ISO and PXE artifacts: These files must be available for download via HTTP, either directly by users or by a BMC.
-Because BMCs do not pass authentication headers, the Assisted Service must generate some random URL or query parameter so that the ISO’s location isn’t easily guessable.
 * Agent APIs (near-term): Until a point where the agent creates and modifies Agent CRs itself, the agent will continue communicating with the service via REST APIs.
 Currently the service embeds the user’s pull secret in the discovery